Tutorial

 { "tag": "Fanout" }

-message which includes the distributed utxo
+message that includes the distributed utxo

 .

-To confirm, you can query the funds of both, alice
+To confirm, you can query the funds of both alice

 and bob

-, on the layer
+on layer 1:

 echo "# UTxO of alice"